alrra/travis-after-all/README.md

 * `1` - the job that gets this exit code is the one assigned to run the code if the build failed

-* other - job was not assigned to do anything
+* `2` - the job that gets this exit code was not assigned to do anything

 --